-- A. The member/enrollee has at least two of the following: - 1.
-Progressive ataxia of the gait and limbs (e.g., cerebellar ataxia), OR - 2.
-Dysarthria, OR - 3.
-Decrease in/loss of position sense and/or vibration sense in lower limbs, OR - 4.
-Pyramidal weakness of the legs, OR - 5.
-Extensor plantar responses/Babinski signs, OR - 6.
-Muscle weakness, OR - 7.
-Scoliosis, OR - 8.
-Pes cavus (flat feet), OR - 9.
-Hypertrophic nonobstructive cardiomyopathy, OR - 10.
-Glucose intolerance or diabetes mellitus, OR - 11.
-Optic atrophy and/or deafness, AND - B. Non-genetic causes of ataxia have been ruled out (e.g., alcoholism, vitamin deficiencies, multiple sclerosis, vascular disease, tumors), OR - C. The member/enrollee is asymptomatic\, AND - 1.
-Has a biological sibling with Friedreich's ataxia. - II.
-FXN repeat analysis (81284, 81285, 0233U) and/or sequencing analysis (81286, 81404) to establish or confirm a diagnosis of Friedreich's Ataxia is considered investigational for all other indications.
+- 1. The member/enrollee has at least two of the following: - a) Progressive ataxia of the gait and limbs (e.g., cerebellar ataxia), OR - b) Dysarthria, OR - c) Decrease in/loss of position sense and/or vibration sense in lower limbs, OR - d) Pyramidal weakness of the legs, OR - e) Extensor plantar responses/Babinski signs, OR - f) Muscle weakness, OR - g) Scoliosis, OR - h) Pes cavus (flat feet), OR - i) Hypertrophic nonobstructive cardiomyopathy, OR - j) Glucose intolerance or diabetes mellitus, OR - k) Optic atrophy and/or deafness, AND - 2.
+Non-genetic causes of ataxia have been ruled out (e.g., alcoholism, vitamin deficiencies, multiple sclerosis, vascular disease, tumors), OR - B. The member/enrollee is asymptomatic, AND - 1.
+Has a biological sibling with Friedreich's ataxia.

+II.
+FXN repeat analysis (0233U, 81284, 81285) and/or sequencing analysis (81286, 81404) to establish or confirm a diagnosis of Friedreich's Ataxia is considered investigational for all other indications.

-\ Predictive testing should only be performed in the setting and context of thorough pre- and post-test counseling
+NOTE: Predictive testing should only be performed in the setting and context of thorough pre- and post-test counseling